 Don't overdo exotic superfoods.
 Get most of your nutrition from fresh, local produce.
 The strong herbs and ingredients have different effects on different people.
 Ideally, consult a master-herbalist or a Chinese Doctor before taking too many of these.

-Be a raw vegan.
+Be vegan.
 I've tried eating raw eggs and raw cheese but both seem to reduce the benefits of a raw food lifestyle.
 Some people say they need animal products to stay healthy but try the vegan lifestyle first and monitor your nutrient levels.

 Consider taking a multi-mineral supplement, extracted from natural waters.
 According to Dr. Joel Wallach, vitamins and other nutrients won't work without minerals.
 He also advices that minerals won't work in isolation, they use each other as catalysts - therefore take a multi-mineral supplement which is is right proportions and not isolated mineral supplements.